frees-au/ce/README.md

 You should be able to install locally with [DDEV](https://ddev.com/) or [Lando](https://lando.dev/).
 Anhy instructions with `ddev|lando ...` you should modify to use your preferred.
-If it only shows `ddev` we are still working on the lando bit.
+If it only shows `ddev` we are waiting the next version of Lando.

 ## Backend